 1 example, 0 failures

-Note: In addition to the test results themselves, Simplecov is telling us it generated a test coverage report for us in a new /coverage
+Note: In addition to the providing the test results, Simplecov generated a test coverage report in a new /coverage

 directory.

-Conveniently, it generated those results in HTML format, which we can open like this:
+Conveniently, it generated those results in HTML format, which you can open like this:

 open coverage/index.html